hunterhe2022/blog-vuepress/docs/node-js-interview.md

 The Event Loop is a queue of callback functions.
 When an async function executes, the callback function is pushed into the queue.

-The JavaScript engine doesn't start processing the event loop until the code after an async function has been executed.
+The JavaScript engine doesn't start continue processing the event loop until the code after an async function has executed.

 So even though nodejs is single thread.
 The event loop allows nodejs to still perform multiple operations.

 https://nodejs.org/en/docs/guides/dont-block-the-event-loop/